 Where is the library?:

-The library (also known as the Learning Resource Center or LRC) is located on the second floor of E building on the Hudson campus, and in Room 105 in the Instructional Facility on the Watauga campus.
+The library (also known as the Learning Resource Center or LRC) is located on the second floor of E building on the Hudson campus, and in building W460 Room 119 on the Watauga campus.

 What are the library's hours?: